-Advisers.
-Upon admission to the Doctor of Nursing Science Degree Program, the student is assigned an adviser from the department in which the student is admitted by the Associate Dean of the Graduate Program.
-The adviser is responsible for 1) apprising the student about the policies and procedures for the Doctor of Nursing Science Degree Program; 2) planning with the student for an educational program to a) meet the objectives of the program; and b) prepare the student to conduct the dissertation.
+Advisers Upon Admission to the Doctor of Nursing Science program, the student is assigned an adviser from the department in which the student is admitted by the associate dean of the Graduate Program.
+The adviser is responsible for 1) informing the student of the policies and procedures for the Doctor of Nursing Science program; 2) planning with the student for an educational program to a) meet the objectives of the program; and b) prepare the student to conduct the dissertation.
 Students are to select major advisers as soon as they wish but must do so by the end of the first year in the graduate program.
-The responsibilities of the major adviser are to 1) help the student plan the program; 2) advise the student regarding the creation of his/her dissertation committee.
-In collaboration with the other members of the doctoral faculty, the major adviser will verify transfer of credits.
-The major adviser will serve in some capacity on the dissertation committee, but need not be the dissertation committee chairperson.
+The responsibilities of the major adviser are to 1) help the student plan the program; 2) advise the student regarding the creation of his or her dissertation committee.
+In collaboration with the other members of the doctoral faculty. the major adviser will verify transfer of credits.
+The major adviser will serve in some capacity on the dissertation committee but need not be the dissertation committee chairperson.

-Exam.
-The candidacy exam is developed, administered, and evaluated by the student's dissertation committee.
+Exam The candidacy exam is developed, administered, and evaluated by the student's dissertation committee.
 The exam includes written and oral components.
 A student is eligible to take the candidacy exam following completion of courses in theory, research, statistics, the external minor, and the nursing major (excluding practicum courses).
-A student may repeat the written component of the exam one time.
-The dissertation committee may recommend the completion of additional course work before the student may retake the written exam.
+A student may repeat the written component of the exam once.
+The dissertation committee may recommend the completion of additional coursework before the student may retake the written exam.
 The oral component of the exam occurs approximately two weeks after the written exam.

-Dissertation Committee.
-A dissertation committee may be developed no later than three months prior to taking candidacy exam.
+Dissertation Committee A dissertation committee may be developed no later than three months prior to taking candidacy exam.
 The dissertation committee shall be composed of a minimum of three and a maximum of five doctorally prepared members with expertise in the area of the dissertation.
 The majority of the dissertation committee shall be nurses.

-In collaboration with two other doctoral faculty selected by the student, the dissertation committee will:
+In collaboration with two other doctoral faculty members selected by the student, the dissertation committee will:

-- 1. develop and administer the candidacy exam, and - 2. certify admission to candidacy.
+- develop and administer the candidacy exam, and - certify admission to candidacy.

-A student may repeat the candidacy exam one time.
-The committee may recommend additional course work before a student can retake the exam.
+A student may repeat the candidacy exam once.
+The committee may recommend additional coursework before a student may retake the exam.